22 May 2020

 The company?
 O'Reilly Auto Parts, Store # 3563 right here in Show Low, AZ whom I will never spend another penny with.
 Nor will I ever do business with any O'Reilly since this was ultimately a corporate decision.
 (Please consider this story before making your next auto parts purchase).
 I am completely dumbstruck by this turn of events.
 This is the world we live in.
 A world where a person can be accused, convicted and punished simply on the word of another without even being able to offer their side of the story.

-This brings us to a closely related point and that point is; always, always be careful what you say, who you say it to, which else may be listening and might be the repercussions if the wrong person hears it?
+This brings us to a closely related point and that point is; always, always be careful what you say, who you say it to, who else may be listening and might be the repercussions if the wrong person hears it?

 Some of the foolishness that I'm seeing on Facebook is going to get good people taken out of the struggle prematurely, one way or another.
 This is not a 1st amendment issue.
 This is an ego issue.
 Most of posts calling for organization and revolution are either from scatterbrained, know-nothing, wannabe patriots that get on FB and stroke each into a feeding frenzy or from provocateurs trying to stir things up.
 The smarter patriots are discussing the state of the Nation more discreetly.